Welcome to

 At Funny Phonics, we believe that reading is a gift from GOD, and is an essential part of a joyful, holy, successful life.
 It is through reading the Bible that we get to know our CREATOR and KING: GOD the FATHER, GOD the LORD JESUS CHRIST, and GOD the HOLY SPIRIT.
 We desire to help every person learn to read well and get to know GOD well.

 This website is still under construction due to the fact that we are actively writing curriculum.
 But what we have, we offer to you, free of charge.
 "Freely we have received; Freely we give."
 We recommend that you start your student on Lesson 1 and work your way through the lessons.
 Review each lesson several times, until your student has mastered that lesson.
 By the time you finish all the lessons with your student, he or she will be a proficient reader.
 This course works whether your student is a total beginner and doesn't even know his alphabet yet, or if he knows how to read a little, or if he is struggling in his reading skills.
 There is no time limit on how fast the student should learn.
 This course is composed of seventy lessons: 59 Phonics Lessons, and 11 Auxiliary Lessons.
 There are 52 weeks in a year.
-Therefore, if you do one lesson per week, your student will finish the course in a little over a year.
+Therefore, if you do one lesson per week, your student will finish the course in about a year and a half.
 If you tackle two lessons per week, your students will complete the course in one school year.
 Go at the pace your student needs.
 Remember, you are laying a foundation for ALL of the student's future ability to learn.
-Reading is the first step in being able to read math, science, history, and every other subject.
+Reading is the first step in being able to read math word problems, science, history, and every other subject.
 However long it takes to learn how to read, this is a skill worth investing in.

 May ABBA FATHER, the LORD JESUS CHRIST, and the HOLY SPIRIT bless you richly, and have fun reading!